Javanese Surinamese: History

 After the abolition of slavery, the plantations in Suriname needed a new source of labor.
 In 1890, the influential Netherlands Trading Society, owner of the plantation Mariënburg in Suriname, undertook a test to attract Javanese indentured workers from the Dutch East Indies.
 Until then, primarily Indian indentured workers from British India worked at the Surinamese plantations as field and factory workers.

 On 9 August, the first Javanese arrived in Paramaribo.
 The test was considered successful and by 1894 the colonial government took over the task of recruiting Javanese hands.
 They came in small groups from the Dutch East Indies to the Netherlands, and from there to Paramaribo.
 The transport of Javanese immigrants continued until 1914 (except 1894) in two stages through Amsterdam.

-The workers came from villages in Central and East Java.
+The workers most came from villages in Central and East Java.
+But not all of them are Javanese people, some of them are Sundanese people who come from Oost-Preanger.
 Departure points were Batavia, Semarang and Tandjong Priok.
 The recruited workers and their families awaited their departure in a depot, where they were inspected and registered and where they signed their contract.

 The immigrants were recruited to work on the plantations.
 The exception was a group in 1904, when 77 Javanese were recruited specifically to work at the Colonial Railways.
 From World War I Javanese also worked at the Suriname Bauxite Company in Moengo.
 Immigration continued until 13 December 1939.
 The outbreak of World War II ended transplantation schemes.

 Population

-A total of 32,965 Javanese immigrants went to Suriname.
-In 1954, 8,684 Javanese returned to Indonesia, with the rest remaining in Suriname.
+A total of 32,956 Javanese immigrants went to Suriname.

+In 1954, approximately 1,000 Javanese returned to Indonesia, with the rest remaining in Suriname.
 The census of 1972 counted 57,688 Javanese in Suriname, and in 2004 there were 71,879.
 In addition, in 2004 more than 60,000 people of mixed descent were recorded, with an unknown number of part Javanese descent.